Rays vs. Yankees: Betting Trends, Records ATS, Home/Road Splits

 Rays Recent Betting Performance

+- In nine games over the last 10 matchups when favored by oddsmakers, the Rays have a record of 5-4.

-- In their last 10 games with an over/under, the Rays and their opponents have combined to eclipse the total five times.
+- In their last 10 games with a total, the Rays and their opponents have failed to hit the over six times.

-- Bookmakers have not posted a runline in any of the Rays' past 10 matchups.
+- Sportsbooks have not set a spread for any of the Rays' last 10 games.
+Tampa Bay and its opponent have fallen short of the over/under for three straight games, with the average total established by sportsbooks during that stretch being 8.7.

 Rays Betting Records & Stats

-- The Rays have an implied victory probability of 50% according to the moneyline set for this matchup.
+- The Rays have been the moneyline favorite 36 total times this season.
+They've finished 28-8 in those games.

-- Games involving Tampa Bay have gone over the total set by oddsmakers in 18 of 34 chances this season.
+- When playing as moneyline favorites with odds of -125 or shorter, Tampa Bay has a 28-6 record (winning 82.4% of its games).

-- The Rays have been perfect against the spread this season, going 4-0-0.
+- The Rays have a 55.6% chance to win this contest based on the moneyline's implied probability.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.